briandgomez/Study/Security+/Security Operations.md

     - For a mobile device, good benchmarks would be to disable screenshots, disable screen recordings, prevent voice calls when locked

 - Agents/agentless
+    - <u>Agent Based Solution</u>: specialized software installed directly onto a device (i.e. endpoint, server, or VM) in order to perform security related tasks and report data (i.e. antivirus, endpoint detection)
-    - Agents can check if a device is compliant and provide additional detail
+        - Agents can check if a device is compliant and provide additional details
+        - Best used for real time security, in depth monitoring, and proactive actions
         - It checks the system is working properly but it needs to be maintained updated
+    - <u>Agentless Solution</u>: no software is installed.
+The monitoring system connects to the device or cloud service (via APIs, SNMP or cloud provider) to gather usage and security data
+        - Best used for simple and broad visibility of a system

 - Security information and event management (SIEM)
     - Collects security alerts